 Module Number Module Name Responsible Lecturer CMS-EE-SCEE Case Studies in Energy Economics Prof. Dr. Dominik Möst dominik.moest@tu-dresden.de Qualification Objectives After completing this module, students will be able to independently answer complex questions of energy and risk management or resource economics and to create and apply their own concepts for integrating economic aspects into decisions.
 In addition, the students are able to work in teams, they master literature research and the use of scientific information sources.
 Contents The module addresses current techno-economic issues in the energy industry.
 It covers the modelling of commodity markets, the mapping and modelling of uncertainties in the energy industry or the economic modelling of electricity networks.
 Teaching and Learning Methods The module includes 2 SWS seminars and self-study.
 Prerequisites for Participation Knowledge and competencies are expected as they can be acquired in the modules CMS-EE-EPM, CMS-COR-HPC and CMS-COR-MLD.
 Usability The module is a compulsory module for students of the track computational mathematics in the Master's Programme Computational Modelling and Simulation.
 Requirements for the Awarding of Credit Points The credit points are awarded if the module examination is passed.
 The module examination consists of a seminar paper lasting 60 hours and a colloquium lasting 30 minutes.
-Credit Points and Grades The module allows one to earn 10 calculated from the unweighted aver performances. • Frequency of the Module The module is offered every summer semester.
+Credit Points and Grades The module allows one to earn 10 credit points.
+The module grade is calculated from the unweighted average of the grades of the two exam performances.
+Frequency of the Module The module is offered every summer semester.
 Workload The workload is a total of 300 hours.
 Duration of the Module The module takes one semester.

-Module Number Module Name Responsible Lecturer CMS-EE-LSEE 5, Prof. Dr. Dominik Möst dominik.moest@tu-dresden.de Qualification Objectives The students can independently search and evaluate the scientific literature in the field of the energy industry and present the results in an understandable way.
+Module Number Module Name Responsible Lecturer CMS-EE-LSEE Literature Studies in Energy Economics Prof. Dr. Dominik Möst dominik.moest@tu-dresden.de Qualification Objectives The students can independently search and evaluate the scientific literature in the field of the energy industry and present the results in an understandable way.
 Contents The module addresses in-depth techno-economic issues in the energy industry, in-depth modelling of commodity markets, in-depth mapping and modelling of uncertainties in the energy industry and in-depth economic modelling of electricity networks.
 Teaching and Learning Methods The module includes 2 SWS seminars and self-study.
 Prerequisites for Participation The knowledge and skills to be acquired in the CMS-EE-EPM module are assumed.
 Usability The module is a compulsory module for students of the track computational mathematics in the Master's Programme Computational Modelling and Simulation.
 Requirements for the Awarding of Credit Points The credit points are awarded if the module examination is passed.
 The module examination consists of a seminar paper lasting 90 hours and an ungraded colloquium of 30 minutes.
-Credit Points and Grades This module allows for the earning or is derived from the unweighted avera performances, taking into account § 1 ge of the grades of the examination Frequency of the Module The module is offered every summer semester.
+Credit Points and Grades This module allows for the earning of 5 credit points.
+The module grade is derived from the unweighted average of the grades of the examination performances, taking into account § 12 paragraph 1 sentence 5 PO.
+Frequency of the Module The module is offered every summer semester.
 Workload The workload is a total of 150 hours.
 Duration of the Module The module takes one semester.